 The U.S. dollar is flexing its muscles.
-So far this year, the U.S. Dollar Index, which tracks the dollar against six other currencies, has gained 15% and is near a 20-year high.
-So is a strengthening dollar a good thing for your wealth?
+So far this year, the U.S. Dollar Index, which tracks the dollar against six other currencies, has gained 15% and is near a 20-year high.1 So, is a strengthening dollar a good thing for your wealth?

 Another reason is that a strengthening dollar is not good or bad.
 It depends on your perspective.
 What does that mean?
 Of course, the answer is not straightforward (shocking—what part of economics is?).
 But all else being equal, this chart can help explain some of the potential positives and negatives.

 So, a strengthening dollar is a double-edged sword—it may give you access to cheaper foreign goods and the ability to buy more for less when you travel overseas.
 But, it could hurt America’s competitiveness, which may ultimately decrease U.S. economic growth.